morrisfitz/How-to-Make-a-Bed/How to Make Bed.md

 Instructions:
 -------------

-1)Obtain the mattress protector and place the side with the
-	manufacturer's tag down onto the mattress.
+1) Obtain the mattress protector and place the side with the manufacturer's tag down onto the mattress.
 - a.Hold one of the four fasteners of the mattress protector.
 - b.Pull the fastener towards its matching corner of the mattress and tuck it tightly under that corner of the mattress.